Integrating with other libraries

 Introduction

-libraries.
+library that's bundled with RGraph.
 This particular example

-adds a context menu to the chart, of which the only option is to show a login dialog.
-This could, for example, be used to
+only option is to show a login dialog.
+This could

-allow logging into a user account or an admin area.
+be used to allow logging into a user account or an admin area.

 The dialog doesn't need to require user input - it could just be a static "Please wait..." type dialog, which is shown while a subsequent page loads, which takes a few seconds.
+Another use-case is to show more information to the user - an example of which is the Help link on the forum search page.

 Hiding the ModalDialog

-To hide the ModalDialog (from a "Cancel" button for example),
+(from a "Cancel" button for example),

-you can use the ModalDialog.close
+you can use the ModalDialog.hide

 method: